 Although certain vitamins and minerals are destroyed when heated, others become more available.
-According to Dr. Michael Greger from nutritionfacts.org, we’ve learned that “daily salad consumption, for example, may significantly decrease one’s risk of dying from heart disease.”
-But also, In a study of 11,000 vegetarians and other health-conscious people, “daily consumption of raw salad was associated with a 26% reduction in mortality from ischemic heart disease.”
+According to Dr. Michael Greger from nutritionfacts.org, we’ve learned that "daily salad consumption may significantly decrease one’s risk of dying from heart disease."
+And also, In a study of 11,000 vegetarians and other health-conscious people, "daily consumption of raw salad was associated with a 26% reduction in mortality from ischemic heart disease."

 So we know raw is good.
 "At the same time, we’ve known for 15 years that phytonutrients like lycopene, in tomatoes, appear protective against heart disease—and cooking dramatically boosts lycopene bioavailability Dr. Greger reports."

 Many people eat raw foods to cure conditions, such as autoimmune disorders, acne, cancer, IBS, and other ailments, but there are few studies that support these claims.

 There are benefits to cooking your vegetables.
 Cooking improves digestion, increases food's net energy value, and greatly helps with chewing - the first stage of digestion.
 Another factor to consider is the method of cooking.

 Certain types of cooking, however, such as frying, roasting, or barbequing - methods that create high heat and use oil, can form carcinogenic acrylamides so it's best to refrain from cooking this way (Fuhrman, 2012).

 Foods that may be more nutritious when cooked: